![]() |

 Paddling in the rocks |

 “Rock gardening” or “rock play” involves catching a ride on ocean swells as they weave their way through the rocky shore.
-There are two factors to consider when paddling between and over rocks.
-First, is there enough water and is it deep enough for the time needed to complete the run.
-Second, what is the route and can I run it in my boat.
+There are three factors to consider when paddling between and over rocks.
+First, what is the route and can I run it in my boat.
+Second, is there enough water and is it deep enough for the time needed to complete the run.
+Third, do I have enough time to get through before the next wave hits.

 ![]() |